brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 6/Ephesians 6 6 bht.md

 ### Marvin Vincent:
 1. Eye service - men - pleasers.
 See on Colossians 3:22.

+### Philip Schaff:
+1. "'Eyeservice' is a word coined by the Apostle to express that kind of service which seeks the appearance of fidelity, namely, under the master's eye; hence rendered as 'men-pleasers,' solely to please the master."
+2. "But as servants (bondmen) of Christ (not 'as men-pleasers'); doing the will of God from the heart (Greek, 'soul'), not 'in the way of eye-service.'"
+3. "The last clause, however, defines how 'as servants of Christ' their service is rendered.
+Some without sufficient reason join 'from the heart' to the next verse."

 ### Archibald T. Robertson:
 1. "Better 'slaves of Christ' as Paul rejoiced to call himself."